meta-llama/llama-cookbook/end-to-end-use-cases/coding/text2sql/eval/README.md

 | Llama 4 Scout          | 44.39%             |
 | Llama 4 Maverick       | 44.00%             |

-- Since Llama API does not have Llama 3.1 8b model, we use Hugging Face weights to run locally.
+- Since Llama API does not have Llama 3.1 8b model, we use Hugging Face weights and vllm to run locally.

-## Quick Start
+## Quick Start with Llama Models via Llama API

 First, run the commands below to create a new Conda environment and install all the required packages for Text2SQL evaluation and fine-tuning: